ExcitingTheory/tor-driver-python/README.md

 # tor-driver-python

-Demonstration of how to use the Tor Browser and WebDriver in Python.

-## Run the demo

 The demo is a simple crawler that visits a few sites and then generates a report.
 The crawler is written in Python and uses Selenium to drive the Tor Browser.

+## Run the demo

 1. Install the Tor Browser.
 2. Run the crawler.